liberu-genealogy/genealogy-old/README.md

 sources, notes, citations, repositories.
 Live rendering of tree data.
 Data tables, forms addresses, contacts, permissions and roles.

 Importing of CSV / Spreadsheets.
-Currently in the process of implementing Gedcom and API access.
+Currently in the process of implementing API access.
 Exporting is also planned but with your own install you are in control of your data.

 Currently under development and not recommended for production websites however there are no known serious issues.